danyasan/weight_lifting_calculator/README.md

 ## Commmands to Run

-To Do.
+`workout_calculator(<desired weight, in lbs>)`

+# Future Work

+Jot down ideas for this project in the future.

+## Refactor

-Create a `main.py` file and refactor the code.
+Create a `main.py` file and refactor the code into a more package-like format.

+### The Plan

+Create source folder for logic.
+Create separate file for holding weight list, as YAML or something like that.
+Make more like an interactive tool, where you type a command and it returns to you the weights to use.

+## Add tests

+Probably use pytest.

-## Textual Interface
+## Textual TUI

-Use this project as an excuse to test out Textual.
+Use this project as an excuse to test out [Textual](https://pypi.org/project/textual/).